LeonardoArrighi/PCB_Analysis/README.md

     masking_images: this notebook contains the passages applied to masking out relevant areas.
 First of all the areas corresponding to the relevant parts highlighted by CAM-based techniques.
 Then the areas corresponding to the failed components of the pictures segmented using external tools.

 - cam: a folder containing the notebook used to apply CAM-based techniques.

+- examples: a folder containing some examples of the steps applied: defective folder: contains ten randomly selected pictures of "defective" PCB, which are correctly classified by the model
+    masked_cam: contains an example of a portion of board where areas detected by the CAM-based techniques are masked out
+    masked_components: contains an example of a portion of board where failed components are masekd out